 What does Baking Soda do to paint?

 Both baking soda and baking powder are leavening agents that cause batters to rise when baked.
-However when a recipe contains both baking powder and baking soda, it is the baking powder does most of the rising.
+However when a recipe contains both baking powder and baking soda, it is the baking powder that does most of the rising.

 How to do the Baking Soda Paint trend?